The course is broken down into small, manageable sections designed to improve your learning. At the end of each section is a multiple-choice quiz.

 - Identify the provisions of relevant state or territory legislation, licensing requirements, house policy and responsible service of alcohol principles.

 - Where appropriate, request and obtain acceptable proof of age prior to sale or service.

 - Provide accurate information to customers on alcoholic beverages according to organisation or house policy and government legislation.

-- Assist customers with information on the range of non-alcoholic beverages available for purchase.
+- Assist customers with information on a range of non-alcoholic beverages available for purchase.

-- Identify issues related to the sale or service of alcohol to different types of customers, especially those at risk, and incorporate them into sales or service.
+- Identify issues related to the sale or service of alcohol to different types of customers, especially those at risk.

 Assist customers to drink within appropriate limits.